Originally published: February 3, 2015 | Last updated: July 28, 2025

 What Is Wrong with Free or $5 Will Templates?

-Technically, if one of these documents is signed in the presence of two witnesses, it is a legal Will.
+The law recognizes a Will when someone signs these documents with two witnesses standing by to watch the process.
 But will it actually work?
-A well-drafted Will is typically 5–6 pages and includes:
+A well-drafted Will is typically 5-6 pages and includes:

 - Backup appointments for Executor, guardians, and beneficiaries